HongyangGao/PixelTCN/README.md

 ```
 python main.py
 ```
-The training of a U-Net for semantic segmentation
+The training of a U-Net for semantic segmentation will start.

 #### Training process visualization